josestark0905/ecse473_f23_sxw1127_ariac_entry/README.md

 ```

 3. Some other tips
-1) `source /opt/ros/noetic/setup.bash` can be used if your system cannot automatically be a ware of the new installed packs.
+1) `source /opt/ros/noetic/setup.bash` can be used if your system cannot automatically be aware of the new installed packs.
 2) The ecse_373_ariac can also be installed in the root environment of ROS with `sudo -- /bin/bash -c` method similar to cwru_ariac_2019.
 While I don’t recommend this, since after I tried to do this, the permissions of ecse_373_ariac were changed to root mode, which caused compilation problems.